 Yellowstone National Park Entrance Fees

-As of June 1, 2015, a seven-day entrance permit is $30 for a private vehicle and is valid for entry into Grand Teton National Park.
-If planning on visiting other national parks within a 12-month period, consider purchasing the National Parks and Federal Recreational Lands Pass for $80.
-U.S. citizens or permanent U.S. residents aged 62 or older can purchase a lifetime Senior Pass for $10 which grants entry into Yellowstone and other federal lands.
+A seven-day entrance permit into Yellowstone National Park is $35 for a private vehicle.
+If planning on visiting other national parks within a 12-month period, consider purchasing the America the Beautiful-The National Parks and Federal Recreational Lands Annual Pass for $80.
+U.S. citizens or permanent U.S. residents aged 62 or older can purchase a lifetime Senior Pass for $80 which grants entry into Yellowstone and other federal lands.
 View the National Park Service annual pass options on their site including a free annual pass for members of the military.